lechnerc77/spinkube-on-kyma/BLOGPOST.md

 ## But why ...?

 First of all, I wanted to see if there are technical obstacles that the Kyma environment might have that prevent the installation of SpinKube.
-As you can see there are none.
+As you can see there are none even on a trial landscape.

 Besides the technical feasibility the question that remains is: Why would you want to use SpinKube in a Kyma environment?
 The answer is SpinKube's value proposition mentioned in the beginning: a tool to deploy WebAssembly modules into a Kubernetes environment which can be useful in various scenarios, especially when you want to deploy small, portable, and fast applications.
 This makes it possible to optimize the utilization of your cluster and/or use smaller clusters for the same workload.